MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDirectoryRole.md

 You can use both the object ID and template ID of the directoryRole with this API.
 The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryRole](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDirectoryRole?view=graph-powershell-1.0)

 ## SYNTAX